 Heroin trafficking in Massachusetts, under MA G. L. c.
 94C, § 32E, is the possession with intent to distribute or the actual distribution of a certain amount of heroin, a Class A substance in Massachusetts.
 Opium and morphine also fall under this section of the heroin trafficking statute.
-Each trafficking sentence for heroin, opium, or morphine requires a mandatory minimum sentence and therefore, it is essential to your defense to hire Massachusetts Heroin Trafficking Attorney Stephen Neyman, who has represented countless individual charged with drug trafficking.RECENT NEWS FOR HEROIN IN MASSACHUSETTS
+This statute was also recently amended to specifically include Fentanyl.
+Each trafficking sentence for heroin, opium, morphine, or Fentanyl requires a mandatory minimum sentence and therefore, it is essential to your defense to hire Massachusetts Heroin Trafficking Attorney Stephen Neyman, who has represented countless individuals charged with drug trafficking.Recent News for Heroin in Massachusetts

 In 2012, MA G. L. c.
 192 was passed that changed the threshold amounts for Massachusetts trafficking charges.
 Currently, the law is as follows: